nodejs/node/doc/api/process.md

 * `filename` {string} Name of the file where the report is written.
-This should be a relative path, that will be appended to the directory specified in `process.report.setOptions`, or the current working directory of the Node.js process, if unspecified.
+This should be a relative path, that will be appended to the directory specified in `process.report.directory`, or the current working directory of the Node.js process, if unspecified.
 * `err` {Error} A custom error used for reporting the JavaScript stack.